MicrosoftDocs/power-automate-docs/articles/desktop-flows/dynamics365-cs-rpa.md

 1. Select [**Directly to machine (preview)**](https://flow.microsoft.com/blog/connect-directly-to-machines-and-new-machine-management-for-desktop-flows/) from the list.

-1. Select the machine onto which you installed Power Automate Desktop, and then enter the machine login credentials (the username and password that you used to log into this machine).
+1. Select the machine onto which you installed Power Automate, and then enter the machine login credentials (the username and password that you used to log into this machine).

     ![](./media/dynamics365-cs-rpa/6913b7d24177ed1b786a5bd39e381a27.png)